Wolvinny/RavyAPI/README.md

 [ ![aero-icon][] ][discord-invite] The official aero discord!
 # RavyAPI
-A wrapper for the Ravy API
+## A wrapper for the Ravy API, made by me (Wolvinny/Luna).
+This is my first ever api wrapper so this was a learning experience for me.
+### Please note that bugs might occur.
+All suggestions are welcome.

 ## Summary